xichenpan/ARLDM/README.md

 ```

 ## Acknowledgment
-Thanks a lot to @adymaharana for kindly sharing FlintstonesSV and PororoSV datasets (and the code), as well as the PororoSV pretrained checkpoint and Flintstones sampled results.
+Thanks a lot to [@adymaharana](https://github.com/adymaharana) for kindly sharing FlintstonesSV and PororoSV datasets (and the code), as well as the PororoSV pretrained checkpoint and Flintstones sampled results of [StoryDALL·E](https://github.com/adymaharana/storydalle).

 ## Citation
 If you find this code useful for your research, please cite our paper: